Bunscoil Rís Edmund Rice Senior School

 Book Lease Scheme (€50 per pupil per year) pays for all books.
 This saves every parent a minimum of €100 per year.
 Payment must be made before the end of September.
 Every payment is receipted.
 Parents are asked in September if they wish to join the Book Lease Scheme.
 If they do not wish to join the scheme, parents may opt to receive a full book list and purchase the books themselves.
-Each pupil is supplied with a pack lunch each day with his/her name on the bag free of charge.
-Lunches are chosen from a set menu and include a sandwich of choice, a piece of fruit and a bottle of water.
+Each pupil is supplied with a hot meal each day with his/her name on the hot meal, free of charge.
+Lunches are chosen from a set menu and there is a wide choice.

-The school has a Home School Liaison teacher: Ms. Niamh Foskin.
-Ms. Foskin will normally call to visit every parent over the month of September.
-Ms. Foskin can be contacted directly on 086 8276511 (Work number).
+The school has a Home School Liaison teacher: Ms. Bríd Griffin.
+Bríd will normally call to visit every parent over the month of September.
+Bríd can be contacted directly on 086 8276511 (Work number).

 Parent Teacher meetings are held every November.

 Written Report Cards are issued in June.

 Each year we screen all pupils in Literacy, Numeracy and Gaeilge using standardized tests.
 This is continued on a yearly basis.
 Where particular problems are identified with development, parents are contacted.

 The school has five full time resource teachers who work with children identified as having learning difficulties or emotional difficulties.
 This is only done in consultation with parents.

 An Individual Learning Plan (IEP) is devised for each pupil receiving extra support.

 The school operates a positive discipline policy.
 Each teacher awards a ‘Pupil of the Week’ Certificate each week at Assembly.

 The school has a chess club which operates on Fridays.